namanhd/hailstone/README.md

 Since hailstone is a hobby learning project, I will probably not aim for industrial-strength audio performance, even if a more full-fledged GUI music editor evolves around this.
-The elegant synthesis paradigm using lazy lists (what I call the `Stream`) is too hard to give up, given that it is only a problem at realtime and not render-time, and given that for now most of the composing work done on this will be as an embedded DSL.
+The elegant synthesis paradigm using lazy lists (what I call the `Stream`) is too hard to give up (at least, at the moment), given that it is only a problem at realtime and not render-time, and given that for now most of the composing work done on this will be as an embedded DSL.

 ## Organization
 The library is in `src/`.
 The executable is in `exe/Main.hs`, which is